 We recommend two resources for clinical trials:

-- HCV Advocate New & Pipeline Blog – “Drugs in Development / Clinical Trials” – click on the pharmaceutical company name for a list of clinical trials.
+- HCV Advocate News & Pipeline Blog – “Drugs in Development / Clinical Trials” – click on the pharmaceutical company name for a list of clinical trials.
 The trials are linked directly to www.clinicaltrials.gov where you can get more information.
-Also be sure to check out HCV Drugs.com for easy to understand reference guides to current drugs in development.
+Also be sure to check out the HCV Advocate Treatment Issues page for easy to understand reference guides to current drugs in development.

 - You can also go right to the source – www.clinicaltrials.gov.
 On the front page there is box “Search for Studies”—type in “hepatitis C” and the city where you live – for example “Sacramento.”
 The studies will be listed.
 There are all sorts of categories that will also be listed and it can be a bit overwhelming or there may be too many unrelated listings to read.
 A good way to narrow down the findings is to type in the name of a drug and city.
 For example: “hepatitis C and GS-5816 and San Francisco” or “hepatitis C and Gilead and Seattle” or “hepatitis C and daclatasvir and Denver” or “hepatitis C and MK-5172 and St. Louis” and so on….
 Click on the study for more information.